Golf With Stan Leonard

-Golf With Stan Leonard was a Canadian educational sports television series which aired on CBC Television from 1960 to 1962, and in 1965.
+Golf With Stan Leonard is a Canadian educational sports television series which aired on CBC Television from 1960 to 1962, and in 1965.

 Premise

 This was an instructional series in the game, hosted by professional golfer Stan Leonard and sportscaster Ted Reynolds.
 Episodes were recorded at the Point Grey Golf Course in Vancouver.

 Scheduling

 The first season consisted of 15-minute episodes aired Saturdays at 6:30 p.m.
 (Eastern) from 2 April to 25 June 1960.
 The second season was broadcast Wednesdays at 7:45 p.m. from 5 July to 13 September 1961.
 The third season returned to the Saturday 6:30 p.m. time slot from 7 April to 30 June 1962.
 Three years later the final season was expanded to a half-hour time slot, airing Sundays at 5:00 p.m. from 4 July to 26 September 1965.